 The word “round” comes to mind when talking about the Manx, but most people obsess about its missing tail.
 According to the CFA, all Manx cats have at least one gene for a full tail, so it’s up to luck.
 But regardless of the tail situation, that doesn’t stop it from being one of the cutest cat breeds around.
 It is known for being friendly with children and also with other pets.
 This breed originated from the Isle of Man in the Irish Sea.
-More of a dog person?
-Check out these photos of the cutest dog breeds as puppies.

 Norwegian forest cat

 Coming from Norway, this cat is semi-long-haired to keep warm.
-These cute cats love their human and other pets but can be described as “on their own terms.”
+These cute cats love their humans and other pets but can be described as “on their own terms.”
 The Norwegian forest cat comes in many colors, from pure white to jet black, with a variety of coat pattern possibilities and isn’t fully mature until age five.